Staff Training: Your First Line of Defence in IT Security

 One part of ensuring the cyber security training is given the strategic importance it requires is through board level commitment.

 This is something of a “chicken and egg” situation; senior management and board-level awareness and cyber-security training must be part of any cyber security training plan in order to build this commitment.

 However, the GDPR legislation is serving to help put cyber security at the top of the boardroom agenda.

 The possibility of fines of up to €20 million or 4% of global turnover – whichever is greater – is crystallising the idea that cyber security is a business-critical issue.

-Tightening up policies around reporting a breach, in particular, becomes increasingly important as the GDPR deadline draws ever closer.
+Tightening up policies around reporting a breach, in particular, becomes increasingly important now that the GDPR has been enforced.

 Incident Identification & Escalation

 Another important mechanism for driving cyber security up the boardroom agenda is to put in a formalised system in place for reporting security risks and breaches.